-Mikołaj Jan Piskorski, who often goes by the name Misiek, is a Professor of Digital Strategy, Analytics and Innovation and the Dean of IMD Southeast Asia and Oceania.
-Professor Piskorski is an expert on digital strategy, platform strategy, and the process of digital business transformation.
-He works with companies in various industries across the globe supporting them through digital transformation.
+Mikołaj Jan Piskorski, also known as Misiek Piskorski, is Professor of Digital Strategy, Analytics and Innovation and Dean of IMD Asia and Oceania.
+He is an expert on digital strategy, platform strategy, and the process of digital business transformation.
+He works with companies in various industries across the globe to support them through digital transformation.